Gunduwa Stories: first-hand accounts from some of our members and project partners.

 For many years we had our Senior Environment Superintendent from the mine attending meetings and being exposed to the grassroots projects.
 She was responsible for site rehabilitation, which is going really well – there’s an organic connection there.

-Through a sponsorship project of a Ph.D. student at Curtin University, the Western Spiny-tailed Skink (egernia stokesii) were studied.
+Through a sponsorship project of a Ph.D. student at Curtin University, the Western Spiny-tailed Skink (egernia stokesii) was studied.
 At a new mine site in the Midwest, we have maps indicating the presence of these skinks on the tenements.
 We now know enough about them to avoid them and consequently haven’t taken any Western Spiny-tailed Skink out of the habitat, due to the findings of this study.
 As part of our rehabilitation, we’re going to rebuild an artificial habitat.
 It’s the types of offsets that help benefit the Western Spiny-tailed Skink.
 They like to hang around fallen York gum logs – that’s their waterfront mansion.

 Facilitation is the future.